hyprwm/hyprland-wiki/content/Useful Utilities/Must-have.md

 ### A notification daemon

 _Starting method:_ Automatically, via D-Bus activation, when a notification is emitted.
-Alternatively, `exec-once` entry inside `hyprland.conf` can be used.
+Alternatively, autostart entry inside `hyprland.lua` can be used.
 The latter might be preferable, if there are several notification daemons installed on your system.

 Many apps (e.g. Discord) may freeze without one running.